DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 What are the advantages of using an AJAX request?

--   We don't have to refresh the entire HTML page.
+-   We don’t have to refresh the entire HTML page.
--   It's a smaller amount of data that needs to be transferred.
+-   It’s a smaller amount of data that needs to be transferred.

 SHOW

 Describe how AJAX relates to modern web programming.

--   Asychronous: We don't lock up the page when we're waiting on a response.
-We're still able to interact and the response's data will be handled whenever it returns.
+-   Asychronous: We don’t lock up the page when we’re waiting on a response.
+We’re still able to interact and the response’s data will be handled whenever it returns.
 -   JavaScript: The engine behind AJAX.
 We use JavaScript to make the request to the server, then we also use it to process the response and make any updates to the DOM that are needed based on this new data.
 -   XML: The original format of the data that was sent back on the response.
 Nowadays we will amost always be using JSON as the format.